-1.Read actively, not passively.
+2. Read actively, not passively.
 Think about the discussion and reading questions as you go along--and take notes!
 You will be reading a lot of different materials in this course.
 You may want to keep a notebook to write down your thoughts and ideas and to note important passages (and page numbers) that you may want to include in your discussions, or exams.

-2. Look ahead.
+3. Look ahead.
 Some weeks require more reading than other weeks.
 Plan your time accordingly.

-3. Participation in the discussion forum is required.
+4. Participation in the discussion forum is required.
 Keep the discussion in mind as you read so that you will easily come up with a contribution that will be useful to yourself and to the rest of the class.

-4. Don't fall behind.
+5. Don't fall behind.
 Online courses involve a degree of self-discipline in order to remain involved, engaged, and on-task.
 One way to ensure that you remain engaged with the class is to be certain that you do not fall behind on your requirements.
+There is a lot of reading for the course and it doesn't take much to fall way behind and feel overwhelmed.